-Our canvas has been impregnated with an anti-fungal waterproofing agent that is effective for up to 60 weeks of use (so a year).
+Our canvas has been impregnated with a waterproofing agent that is effective for up to 60 weeks of use (so a year).
 Once you have passed this period of camping you may need to re-proof certain areas that appear more translucent.
 Please see Fix & Clean Your Tent.

 Maintenance starts when setting up your Bell Tent.
 If a Bell Tent has not been set up correctly uneven forces will pull on the canvas.
 This could eventually lead to damage.
 To ensure your tent stays set up correctly daily guy rope maintenance is necessary.

 It is in your interest to keep the canvas as clean as possible and remove stains when created.
 Dust and dried mud is best removed once the canvas is dry by brushing with a clean hard brush like a floor scrubbing brush.